podestplatz/FreeCAD-blog/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 5th:** Today was comprised mostly of bughunts and their fixing.
+It is staggering how much time just simple bugs can consume to fix.

+So one that got to my nervers in recent days was an error message constantly being displayed right after a file was selected for opening.
+This was fixed in `commit 78d0724`_.

+Another thing, I already noted yesterday, was that the save before exit dialog still showed up every time the plugin should have been closed.
+This is now also fixed by introducing a "dirty bit" in `commit 5bf328f`_.
+Also this commit morphes all imports of each source file into absolute imports, only affecting plugin local imports.

+`commit 65aae9d`_ adds metadata to the `BCFPlugin.FCMacro`_ file, after I read about how to integrate addons or macros into the official FreeCAD repositories.

+`commit 1167fd8`_ adds a check for `None` inside the `ModifiedDate.__str__()` function.
+This lead to an error if an original comment was being modified that didn't have any modified date set prior.

+The wiki page got extended by one page, talking about the GUI, the concepts implemented, the UI elements and their behavior and the design decisions during development.

 **August 4th:** For most of the time mostly I was on a bug hunt which resulted in not storing the path to the temporary working directory in a